kronostechnologies/design-elements/README.md

 - **Adding features to an existing component**
 - **Bug fixing**

+### Templates
+We use issue and pull request templates to standardize the contribution process and improve communication in the repo.
+When reporting a bug, requesting a feature or submitting a pull request, please take the time to fill all relevant fields.

 ## About the Team
 This project is designed, coded and maintained by the interdisciplinary [Product Design Team](https://confluence.equisoft.com/display/PRODUCTDESIGN) based in Equisoft's Quebec City and Montreal offices.